avadhut-2804/Avadhut/README.md

 # Avadhut
-This is my new repository
+This is my new repository.
+Auther-Avadhut Jagtap